miladp55/PortalForm/README.md

 # PortalForm

-Make froms with Umbraco and share for people for use.
+Make forms with Umbraco and share with people.